Evlos/placeholder/README.md

 Placeholder
 ==========================

-It actually won't generate any general image such as JPG or PNG, only text SVG will be produced.
+It actually won't generate any general image content such as JPG or PNG, only text SVG will be sent to the client.

 **Usage:**